 Our Wounded Airman Program was started in 2011, when General Phil Breedlove, then Vice Chief of Staff of the Air Force, was visiting an Airman at Walter Reed.
-The Airman was rooming with warriors from the other Services and the General recognized our Airman was not receiving the same level of support from our Air Force as the other warriors were receiving from their Service.
+The Airman was rooming with warriors from the other Services and the General recognized our Airman was not receiving the same level of support from our Air Force as the other warriors were receiving from their Services.
 AFA was asked to take the lead in raising awareness and support within the Air Force community, and our chapters stepped in immediately.
 Within the next week, our Nation's Capital Chapter, Virginia's D.W.
 Steele, Sr. Memorial Chapter, and San Antonio's Alamo Chapter engaged with their local medical centers and started providing support with their own funds.
 From there, the program was raised to the national level, where AFA is now reaching Airmen and connecting them with their community chapters all around the country.
 Today we are supporting the work of the Air Force Wounded Warrior (AFW2) office at each of the adaptive sports camps, as well as directly helping Airmen financially, with adapted equipment, and lifestyle items.
-Since officially announcing our agreement with the Air Force in October, 2013, we look forward to having a larger and more public impact with the program.
+Since officially announcing our agreement with the Air Force in October, 2013, we continue to look to ways to have a larger and more public impact with the program.
 With over 3,000 Airmen on record as wounded*, we need your support!

 We receive requests for aid for Wounded Airmen in two ways: directly from AFW2’s office, or through an Airman that has been identified by one of our AFA members in the community.
 Once we’ve confirmed that the Airman is properly recorded, we then take the necessary steps to fulfill requests as we can.
 With the Airman’s permission, we help connect them with AFA support in their neighborhoods.
 We care about the continued success and recovery of each Airman and their caregivers and families.

 -lifestyle and accessibility items